Jerk (Oliver Tree song): Robin Schulz and Oliver Tree remix

-Another remix of the song was released on August 5, 2022, by German DJ Robin Schulz and credited to both Schulz and Oliver Tree.
-The release sparked controversy after Schulz had been accused of releasing an almost identical song to Southstar's remix with only a few alterations.
-In response to the issue, the original remix by Southstar reached commercial success in Germany, while Schulz's version failed to make an impact initially.
+Another remix of the song was released on August 5, 2022, by German DJ Robin Schulz, credited to both Schulz and Oliver Tree.
+The remix peaked at number 1 on the UK Dance Singles and the national charts of Lithuania and the Netherlands.
+It also reached the top 10 in Australia, Finland, Ireland, Mexico, Norway and other countries.
+It reached number 4 on the US Hot Dance/Electronic Songs chart published by Billboard, as well as number 84 on the Billboard Hot 100.

+The release sparked controversy, with Schulz being accused of releasing an almost identical song to Southstar's remix with few alterations, with Der Spiegel claiming that the songs are in the same key and use very similar arrangements.
 Several artists, including Bausa, Prinz Pi and Yung Hurn, spoke out against Schulz, urging fans to stream the original by Southstar instead.
 In response to the backlash, Schulz's manager Stefan Dabruck issued a statement saying that the confusion around "Miss You" was "intentional" and that Schulz was hoping for a remix with Southstar prior to the release.
+A spokesperson from Atlantic Records claimed that the Robin Schulz version is the "definitive version" of the remix, and that Southstar remixed "Jerk" without permission, using re-recorded vocals to prevent Oliver Tree and his label from receiving royalties.